I-129CW, Petition for a CNMI-Only Nonimmigrant Transitional Worker

 A visa from the U.S. Department of State may be needed if the beneficiary is found ineligible for a grant of status, a change of status or an extension of stay or if the beneficiary travels outside the CNMI.

-Please provide a duplicate copy of the Form I-129CW and all supporting documentation at the time of filing.
-Additionally, please provide duplicate copies of all documents sent to USCIS in response to a Request for Evidence (RFE) or Notice of Intent to Deny (NOID).
+Please provide a duplicate copy of Form I-129CW and all supporting documentation at the time of filing.
+Additionally, please provide duplicate copies of all documents sent to USCIS in response to a Request for Evidence or Notice of Intent to Deny.
 The duplicate copies will be sent to the U.S. Department of State.
 USCIS will not make a duplicate copy if one is not provided.

-Please note: Failure to submit duplicate copies may cause a delay in issuance of a visa abroad from the U.S. Department of State, if one is needed.
+Please note: Failure to submit duplicate copies may cause a delay in the U.S. Department of State issuing a visa abroad, if one is needed.

-When an alien employee with an approved I-129CW petition is admitted to the CNMI, Customs and Border Protection (CBP) grants the alien employee a period of stay documented on Form I-94 or as noted in the passport or travel document.
+When a foreign national employee with an approved Form I-129CW petition is admitted to the CNMI, U.S. Customs and Border Protection grants the foreign national employee a period of stay documented on Form I-94 or as noted in the passport or travel document.

-If the expiration date on the granted Form I-94 ends before the validity period of the I-129CW petition (as shown on the I-797 approval notice) one of the following must occur before the expiration date on Form I-94 or as noted in the passport or travel document:
+If the expiration date on the granted Form I-94 ends before the end of Form I-129CW’s validity period (as shown on Form I-797 approval notice) one of the following must occur before the expiration date on Form I-94 or as noted in the passport or travel document: